 Guy Madison as the “heroic” pilot is adequately swashbuckling in his non-essential leading man role, combining military diligence with a happy-go-lucky bravado.
 Telephone line man Madison was born Robert Moseley and was literally picked out of the audience when he attended a radio theatre broadcast in Hollywood while on shore leave from the coast guard in 1944.
 Producer David O. Selznick wanted a handsome sailor for a small but important role in the film Since You Went Away, and his role was filmed over a weekend.
 The producers made up the pseudonym Guy Madison.
 Madison’s lonely, handsome sailor struck a nerve with female audiences, and Madison found himself in demand in Hollywood when returning from duty in 1946.
 Without any acting experience, he took lessons and worked in theatre while at the same time embarking on a successful career as a popular leading man in B-westerns.
 He secured his immortality among western fans when he was cast in the title role of the long-running TV series Adventures of Wild Bill Hickock (1951-1958), a role which he simultaneously did for radio.

 But Madison also managed to secure roles in films both westerns and other genres.
-Among genre fans he is probably best known for playing the lead in the bizarro western/dinosaur mashup The Beast of Hollow Mountain (1956).
+Among genre fans he is probably best known for playing the lead in the bizarro western/dinosaur mashup The Beast of Hollow Mountain (1956, review).
 He had a smaller role in the alien drama The 27th Day (1957).
 However, after Wild Bill Hickock was cancelled after seven years, Madison’s career waned, and he moved to Italy for greener pastures, where he embarked on a second career as the star of a long string of spaghetti films, in almost every conceivable genre, including Paolo Bianchini’s SF adventure movies Devilman Story (1967) and Superargo and the Faceless Giants (1968).
 He also had time to pop over to Germany on a couple of occasions to make movies there.
 He returned to the US in the seventies and had a large supporting role in the SF family comedy Where’s Willie (1978).
 He more or less retired in 1979, but returned for the role of Gerrish in a few episodes of the French-British TV series William Tell (released as Crossbow in the US) in 1987 and 1988.
 William Tell just so happens to be my favourite TV series from childhood and I am thrilled to see that it has now FINALLY been released for home viewing 30 years after it went off air.

 Carole Mathews, playing the wholly redundant romantic interest of Guy Madison, was born as Jean Deifel in 1920, and after high school entered a nunnery, until her somewhat older and wiser grandmother talked her out of it, telling her to live a little first — the nunnery won’t go anywhere.
 In 1938 she went from would-be-nun to Miss Chicago, which won her a screen test in Hollywood.
 While there, she auditioned for and won a part as a showgirl in the Earl Carroll Vanities, which played in California and Broadway.
 In Chicago she started studying dance and acting, worked as a radio co-host and took up modelling, and married in 1942, unfortunately without telling MGM with whom she secured a contract the same day — which led to the studio ripping up the contract.
 In 1943 she secured a contact with Columbia, and divorced in 1944.
 At first she received mainly bit parts, but she slowly rose in the ranks, securing second leads and even a few leading lady roles in B-westerns.